 Through my work with the Kindness Kangaroo Project I was connected with the Friends 4 Kindness organization that advocates inclusion and acceptance through kindness.
 Not only does this organization hold special un-birthday parties for kids that don't often get to have a party but they also run a kindness club so each month they gather together to write cards to send to special kids for their birthdays.

 From Friends 4 Kindness founder Nicole: "there is always someone watching our actions and absorbing our behaviours.
 If our behaviours are kind, then those we are mentoring will absorb and model our kind behaviours "

 RandomActsofKindness.org has a wonderful resource for creating your own kindness club

 The Kindness Crew

-Recently I worked on the book The Kindness Crew.
-This book was written during the shelter-at-home experience of COVID19 - it was created virtually with a group of children who expressed what types of kindness activities could be done at this time, and why they are so important to do.
+The Kindness Crew was written during the shelter-at-home experience of COVID19 - it was created virtually with a group of children who expressed what types of kindness activities could be done at this time, and why they are so important to do.
 Many of these children were already involved in activities to promote kindness in their neighbourhoods and were excited to share how they have become part of the Kindness Crew.